timetoady/timetoady.gihub.io/_posts/2021-1-29-Git-Advanced.md

 Submodules can, however, add an extra layer of complexity to your Git work that opens the door for errors.
 It can have some issues with scaling, too.

-You can create submodules manually in your terminal by first initializing git in separate directory from your main project, and then using `git submodule add ./<submoduleDirectoryName>` to add the repo at submarines to the index of your main repo.
+You can create submodules manually in your terminal by first initializing Git in separate directory from your main project, and then using `git submodule add ./<submoduleDirectoryName>` to add the repo to the index of your main repo.
 GitHub and GitKraken also have tools that let you add and track submodules.

-For more information, here's a nice overview:
+For more information on submodules, here's a nice overview:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZYq3NJnO08U" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Got all that?
+Yes?
+No?
+No problem: it never hurts to look things up again.

+And again.